sfroee/hdlf-perf/README.md

 4. **Results not persisting**: Check that your PVC is correctly provisioned and mounted.

+5. **Debug mode**: Enable debug mode for more detailed logs about requests and responses.

 ## Security Notes

 - The script uses client certificates for authentication
-- Containers run as a non-root user for security
+- Containers run as a non-root user (1000) for security
 - Sensitive certificates are stored as Kubernetes Secrets
+- Container capabilities are dropped for enhanced security
 - Configuration can be provided via environment variables or mounted files